-Type “disk cleanup” in search box as shown below and open it.
+Type “disk cleanup” in the search box as shown below and open it.

 You will see one window with Drive C in selection by default.
 Just press OK and wait for a bit.

 Now, you will see one window as shown below, select everything and click OK.
 Don’t worry, only unnecessary files will be deleted.
-(Windows is becoming smart, han?!).
+(Windows is becoming smart, isn’t it?!).